 local jeweler who will resize your ring if you are in a hurry!

 Helper page (it requires Adobe Reader) which will allow you to determine

 an approximate ring size.
 Be sure to closely follow the printing instructions!

-- If the ring design is available in multiple widths, such as in wedding bands, you can visualize various ring widths by using our visualization tool below.
+- Some ring designs are available in multiple widths, such as in wedding bands.
+To help you visualize various ring widths, use our visualization tool below.
 Generally speaking, larger hands look best with wider rings, but this is strictly a personal preference, and preferred widths tend to vary depending on prevailing fashion.